 My experience is that the powered subs in a car are more robust than those in a home.

-As with any product, the lifespan of a subwoofer depends on a number of factors including quality of construction, the intensity of use, and environmental conditions.
+As with any product, a subwoofer’s lifespan rests on a number of things, such as how well it was made, how much it is used, and the conditions in which it is kept.
 With proper care and handling, most subwoofers should last for many years.
 However, bass frequencies can take a toll on even the sturdiest of subwoofers, so it is important to be aware of the signs of wear and tear.